linkspreed/General_Linkspreed/log.md

 ## All changes that we will make from 12.07.2022 will appear here ...

 ### 10.09.2022 (announcement Linkspreed)
+- Now you will find a banner on **Linkspreed**.com that you can use to easily download our app.
+- Have fun! 🥳

+### 10.09.2022 (announcement Linkspreed)
 - We're doing some final development work on **Linkspreed** now. 🧡

 ### 09.09.2022 (announcement)